 “Pull Customers” refers to customers with subscriptions to comic books, who receive specific issues of series each week in their “pull box”.

-The pull customer discount is as follows;
+The pull customer discount is 10% off.

 Q: How do I take an item out of my cart?

 A: When viewing your cart you can click on the minus (-) symbol next to the number of items in the cart (image here) until the numer is brought down to zero, when this happens the page will reload to take the item out of your cart.